Archives

 The Copelen Street Family Centre was established in 1974 in South Yarra.
 It included a children’s care centre, offered family counselling, and provided foster care.
 By the late 1980s the South Yarra property was sold and in 1991, the Centre was renamed Copelen Child and Family Services.
 The Copelen Street Family Centre grew out of…

 The St John of God Training Centre was established by the St John of God Brothers in 1953.
-It housed around 100 Catholic boys aged 7 to 16 with mild intellectual disabilities, including State wards unable to live with their parents.
-The St John of God Training Centre occupied the former site of the Methodist…
+It housed around 100 boys aged 7 to 16 deemed to have mild intellectual disabilities, including State wards.
+It was the Brothers’ first institution in the state of Victoria.
+An article published by the support group Broken…

 The Presbyterian Babies’ Home opened in 1928 in East Melbourne.
 In around 1933, the Home relocated to Camberwell.
 It housed babies and children up to the age of four.
 In 1977, it became the Canterbury Family Centre.
 The Argus newspaper reported on the opening of The Presbyterian Babies’ Home by Lady Stonehaven on 26 October…